department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

 <div class="call-out" markdown="0">

+### What if I don't agree with the VBA's benefits decision?

-### If you disagree with all or part of a benefits decision made by the Veterans Benefits Administration (VBA), you can:
+If you disagree with all or part of a benefits decision made by the Veterans Benefits Administration (VBA), you can:

 - File a new claim with your regional office along with any missing evidence (supporting documents like doctor's reports or medical test results), **or**
 - Start an appeal at your regional office by filing a Notice of Disagreement (NOD).
 If you need help figuring out the process, contact an accredited representative (a trained professional trusted to help with VA-related claims).
 [Find an accredited representative](/disability-benefits/apply-for-benefits/help/index.html).